 Functional foods may also have benefits for people going through profound bodily changes.
 For example, certain fortified foods might be beneficial for pregnant women.
 Cereals, grains and fortified flours, for instance, come with folic acid and B-vitamins to protect health.

+You’ll also notice that many functional foods are often high in fiber.
+Roughage in the diet could reduce the incidence of acid reflux, hemorrhoids, obesity, heart disease and gastric issues.
 Over time, functional foods can change how your body moves and feels.
 When you place a person on a diet rich in functional foods for a year, they typically lose weight, become more flexible and experience less day-to-day pain.

 That’s why chiropractors, such as Unwind Health, emphasize the importance of functional nutrition.
 Not all foods are created equal.
 Some really are better at others in specific situations.
 And so it pays to leverage their unique nutritional properties to maximize the effectiveness of other therapies.

 The Bottom Line

 Essentially, functional foods help to return the human body to a state of nature.
 Before the 20th century, only kings ate, moved and slept like we do today.
 Now practically everyone is eating a rich diet and leading a sedentary lifestyle.
 And that’s leading to the health problems we see all around us.

 Functional foods return us to the past.
 They provide us with the nutritional composition nature intended.
 They avoid junk and replace it with the complex chemistry of natural plant matter – precisely what our bodies need to be at their best.
 Increasing your functional food intake is easy.
 Eat oatmeal for breakfast, make a salad for lunch, and base your dinners around beans, herbs, and spices.
 Good luck!